storm-technologies/StormTechnicalTest/README.md

 ### Step 3: Create a Todo Component

-1. Inside the `src/components` directory, create a new file named `Todo.vue`.
+1. Inside the `src/components` directory, create a new file named `TodoList.vue`.

 2. Define a simple Todo component using Vue.js and Pinia: